nicmart/Tree/README.md

 ```

 #### Related Methods
-- `getAncestorsWithoutRoot` retrieves ancestors of a node, excluding the root node.
 - `getAncestorsAndSelf` retrieves ancestors of a node with the current node included.
-- `getAncestorsAndSelfWithoutRoot` retrieves ancestors of a node, including current node, excluding the root node.

 ### Getting the root of a node
 ```php